10 Sep 4 Tips To Ensure Your Website Design & SEO Is Done Right

 Where it once was enough to stuff landing pages full of keywords to achieve rankings, modern SEO is all about quality content.

 In order to create content that can truly be called high quality; you need to begin planning for it before the design phase or redesign is underway.
-For each page you’re creating you should ask yourself: what purpose does this page serve?
+For each page, you’re creating you should ask yourself: what purpose does this page serve?
 What do users want/need to know about this topic?
 What types of content are necessary to convey our message as effectively as possible?
 The answers to these questions should be used to inform the design of the site because the design of it must be conceived to accommodate the content you’ve deemed necessary.
-The alternative means wedging content in after the fact, when ideas about the design may have already become entrenched and difficult to alter.
+The alternative means wedging content after the fact, when ideas about the design may have already become entrenched and difficult to alter.

 4 – Be vigilant during a redesign